Skip to main content

 Aljotta

-Traditional Maltese fish soup with tomatoes, rice, garlic, and herbs.
-Light yet flavorful, showcasing Mediterranean coastal cuisine.
-Often made with local rockfish and served as starter.
+A Maltese fish soup of tomatoes, rice, garlic, and herbs.
+It's light but still has plenty of flavor, usually built around local rockfish and served as a starter.

 Bragioli